-- 1. Read Step Into Reading- Disney Encanto Mirabel's Discovery by Vicky Weber for pleasure. - 2.
-After reading, write 3 discussion questions that you will share with your class during our September Book Club Meeting. - 3.
+- 1. Read Boxitects by Kim Smith for pleasure. - 2.
+After reading, write 3 discussion questions you will share with your class during our September Book Club Meeting. - 3.
 Use the attached sheet to write all questions. - 4.
-Remember, your job is to create a list of questions that will help to discuss the book you are reading.
-Try to create questions that will make your group really think.
-The best discussion questions usually come from your own thoughts, feelings, and concerns as you read. - 4.
+Remember, your job is to create a list of questions to help discuss the book you are reading.
+Try to create questions that will make your group think.
+As you read, the best discussion questions usually come from your thoughts, feelings, and concerns. - 4.
 Use the "Start a Discussion" question stems if you need help getting started.